02 Mar Sentera Responds to Market Demand Adding TrueNDVI™ to DJI Mavic Drone

 Enabling high-value data collection

 The Sentera NDVI Single Sensor features a high-sensitivity global shutter imager and low-distortion optics for crisp, clear aerial RGB and NIR data collection — directly responsible for creating highly accurate NDVI maps.
-Sentera’s TrueNDVI solution captures, and then seamlessly flows data into Sentera AgVault software, where additional analytics can be performed, data is catalogued and stored, and ready to leverage immediately and for instant action — at the field edge, or across the country.
+Sentera’s TrueNDVI solution captures, and then seamlessly flows data into Sentera AgVault software, where additional analytics can be performed, data is cataloged and stored, and ready to leverage immediately and for instant action — at the field edge, or across the country.

 Existing Mavic drones can be sent directly to Sentera or a Sentera-authorized reseller for modification.
 Growers who want to obtain a new Mavic drone with NDVI capabilities can purchase an integrated system directly through Sentera or its resellers.